+Source Solar Heat Europe Manifesto

+Source: IEA SHC Task55

-…and not just buildings
+Not just for buildings

 This technology is also extremely scalable, ranging from decentralised domestic systems, with a 2-kW capacity, to large scale plants in the MWth range.
-Applications in buildings involve both residential and commercial uses, but the most promising ones are and solar heat for industrial processes (SHIP), which are particularly developed in .
+Applications in buildings involve both residential and commercial uses, but the most promising ones are solar-assisted district heating (SDH) and solar heat for industrial processes (SHIP), which are particularly developed in Central and Northern Europe.